mamartam/recipe-page/README.md

 While working on the lists, I encountered a question about how to style list markers and change their color.
 After researching this topic, I learned how to use the ::marker pseudo-element, which allowed me to customize the list markers according to the design.

 Finally, I continuously compared the page with the original design and added small improvements to make the layout and styles as close to the mockup as possible.

+## What I Learned

+- How important it is to analyze the layout before starting development
+- How semantic HTML helps keep the structure clean and understandable
+- How to set up base CSS styles for more predictable layouts
+- How to style list markers using the "::marker" pseudo-element